-The practice website provided a wealth of information for patients including the services available at the practice, health alerts and latest news.
+The practice website provided information for patients including the services available at the practice and health alerts.
 Information leaflets and posters about local services were available in the waiting area.

 Consent to care and treatment

 All GPs we spoke with were aware of the requirements of the Mental Capacity Act (2005), Gillick competency and their responsibilities with regards to obtaining and recording consent.
 Staff told us that consent was recorded on patient notes and if there were any issues they were discussed with a carer or parent.
 We reviewed examples of care of patients with learning disabilities and dementia and noted that standard guidelines had been used to obtain and record consent and decisions had been taken in the best interests of patients.